lc-soft/trad/CONTRIBUTING.md

 ### Where to Contribute

 Check out the [full issues list](https://github.com/lc-soft/trad/issues) for a list of all potential areas for contributions.
-Note that just because an issue exists in the repository does not mean we will accept a contribution to the core editor for it.
-There are several reasons we may not accept a pull request like:

-- Performance - One of Visual Studio Code's core values is to deliver a lightweight code editor, that means it should perform well in both real and perceived performance.
-- Architectural - The team and/or feature owner needs to agree with any architectural impact a change may make.
-Things like new extension APIs must be discussed with and agreed upon by the feature owner.

 To improve the chances to get a pull request merged you should select an issue that is labelled with the [`help-wanted`](https://github.com/lc-soft/trad/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) or [`bug`](https://github.com/lc-soft/trad/issues?q=is%3Aopen+is%3Aissue+label%3A"bug") labels.
 If the issue you want to work on is not labelled with help-wanted or bug, you can start a conversation with the issue owner asking whether an external contribution will be considered.